OpenNebula/docs/source/quick_start/operation_basics/provisioning_edge_cluster.rst

 Next, you need to choose the region where you want to deploy the resources.
 All the available regions can be checked `here <https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Concepts.RegionsAndAvailabilityZones.html>`__.

 .. warning:: To be able to connect to the instances you deploy, you'll need SSH keys.
 They are installed in ``/var/lib/one/.ssh-oneprovision``.
+A current limitation of the edge clusters is that currently is not possible to access the VMs through the normal :ref:`Sunstone mechanisms <remote_access_sunstone>` to do so.

 Step 2: Create an AWS provider
 ================================================================================